 Praça de Carlos Alberto | Porto

 Porto Belo is probably the most popular market in Porto.
 No wonder!
-It has a superb location, between the romantic neighbourhood of Cedofeita and the nightlife district of Porto, and close enough to main city attractions such as the Lello bookshop and the Clérigos tower.
+It has a superb location, between the romantic neighbourhood of Cedofeita and the nightlife district of Porto, and close enough to main city attractions such as the Lello bookshop and the famous Clérigos tower.
 It’s also close to some of the best boutique hotels in Porto.

 But if you’re not so much into antique stuff do not worry, as Porto Belo is also a great place to find design pieces and organic products like olive oil, teas and jams.

 If you’ve just been dragged by your better half into this market, worry not: there’s good music, an inviting puff and plenty of sun to enjoy while you wait!

 How to get there: São Bento train station, which also has a subway connection, is a 10 minutes walking distance.

 Rua de Cândido dos Reis | Porto